-The cab services like Uber and Old have set a new benchmark in the market and encouraged many startups to jump on this business and hire app developers.
+The cab services like Uber and Old have set a new benchmark in the market and encouraged many startups to jump into this business and hire app developers.
 They are also looking for ways to taste the same success with their on-demand taxi booking services and different revenue models.

-According to Businesswire, the global online taxi services market can grow from $23.42 billion in 2020 to $28.65 billion in 2021 at a compound annual growth rate (CAGR) of 22.3%.
+According to BusinessWire, the global online taxi services market can grow from $23.42 billion in 2020 to $28.65 billion in 2021 at a compound annual growth rate (CAGR) of 22.3%.

 Any idea how they are making such fantastic revenues every month? how to start a taxi business?
 What are their revenue models?
 Read this blog.

 - Types of users that are involved in the taxi business

 Table of Contents

 What Types of Users Are Involved in the Taxi Business?

 - Business Owners- Taxi platforms and taxi apps provide a good source of income for companies since they allow an individual or company to buy licenses to hand in taxi drivers, who pay them money in exchange.